Last updated: June 7, 2026

 Adverse event escalation

-If a patient has a serious adverse event after a procedure at our clinic — a vascular occlusion, an allergic reaction, an infection, a significant emotional dysregulation following treatment — Dr. Fudge is the medical director of record and the clinical escalation contact.
-Our clinical protocols are designed to his standard.
+If a patient has a serious adverse event after a procedure at our clinic (a vascular occlusion, an allergic reaction, an infection, a significant emotional dysregulation following treatment), Dr. Fudge is the medical director of record and the clinical escalation contact.
+Our clinical protocols are built to his standard.

 Mental wellness as an adjacency, not a marketing line

-The intersection of mental wellness and aesthetic medicine is now broadly acknowledged across major beauty media.
-What is less acknowledged is that most medical spas do not have anyone on staff qualified to engage with it clinically.
+The overlap between mental wellness and aesthetic medicine gets talked about a lot now.
+What gets talked about less is that most medical spas don’t have anyone on staff qualified to engage with it clinically.
 We do.
-That informs everything from how we counsel patients about realistic expectations, to how we discuss weight loss medication adjuncts, to how we screen for treatment-resistant body image distress that warrants referral.
+That shapes everything from how we counsel patients about realistic expectations, to how we discuss weight loss medication adjuncts, to how we screen for treatment-resistant body image distress that warrants referral.

 What this is not

 Dr. Fudge is not a dermatologist or a plastic surgeon.
 We do not claim dermatology training or board certification in dermatology, plastic surgery, or cosmetic medicine, and any media or marketing claim suggesting otherwise would be false.
-His role is medical direction and clinical governance — not the performance of aesthetic procedures.
+His role is medical direction and clinical governance.
+It is not the performance of aesthetic procedures.

-Bar Beauty Medical’s injectable, laser, and device treatments are administered by our licensed registered nurse injectors and aesthetic physicians, who carry their own clinical training, certifications, and CPSO/CNO registrations.
+Bar Beauty Medical’s injectable, laser, and device treatments are administered by our licensed registered nurse injectors and master injectors, who carry their own clinical training, certifications, and CPSO/CNO registrations.

 For media, researchers, and other clinicians